 Dr. Christian Tröster is Associate Professor of Leadership and Organizational Behavior at the KLU.
 A sociologist by trade, he received his PhD with a focus on organizational behavior from the Rotterdam School of Management (Erasmus University) (NL).
-He is a frequent visitor to top business schools around the world and had been a visiting Assistant Professor at the Singapore Management University from 2010-2011 before joining KLU.
+Currently, he serves on the editorial board of the Academy of Management Journal and the Leadership Quarterly.

 In his research, Christian Tröster explores questions regarding people’s selves and their identity.
 Specifically, he investigates why people often respond in adverse and sometimes self-defeating ways when they do less well than others and how they can develop ways to use this information for their benefit.
 Second, he is interested in how one’s identity influences a person’s behavior in a culturally diverse workforce to understand why diverse groups often underperform in comparison to more homogeneous teams (and to change this).
 Finally, he uses (social) psychological theory to research how people shape and at the same time are being shaped by the complex – and to them often unknown - patterns of social networks surrounding them.
 His research has been published in top-tier journals and is currently funded by the DFG (Deutsche Forschungsgemeinschaft).

 Dr. Christian Tröster teaches how to be more effective when dealing with people from other cultures (intercultural communication), how to better understand what motivates people in organizations (leadership and organizational behavior), and how companies can make better use of data (applied statistics).
 He teaches both students and executives in top-ranked programs and delivers trainings for companies around the globe.